Ishan16D/TwitterDisasterMapping/README.md

 - max_features =
 - ngram_range = ()
 - stop_words = stop_words

-3. CountVectorizer and Support Vector Machines
-- max_features =
-- ngram_range = ()
-- stop_words = stop_words

 #### Model Scores

-Baseline accuracy for the dataset was ______%
+Baseline accuracy for the dataset was 81%

+*Accuracy is not a definitive metric as the labels are not true but rather generated through the loop*

-1. CountVectorizer and Random Forests - accuracy score of
+1. Random Forests - accuracy score of
-2. CountVectorizer and Support Vector Machines - accuracy score of
-3. CountVectorizer and Naive Bayes - accuracy score of
+3. Naive Bayes - accuracy score of

-Our best classification model is CountVectorizer and .
+Our best classification model was the Naive Bayes.

+#### A note on the Logistic Regression

+The Logistic Regression was trained without a gridsearch in order to generate a coefficient dataframe from the message data.
+It was not used to predict the labels of the twitter data.

+#### Predicting on tweet data

+The Naive Bayes and Random Forest classifiers were used to predict the urgency of the unlabeled twitter data.
+These labels were then saved to the labels section.

 #### Address Model